zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/pos/erc20/index.md

     - contract
     - polygon
     - sdk
-description: POSClient provides erc20 method which helps you to interact with an erc20 token.
+description: "Provides a method to interact with an ERC20 token."
 ---

 # ERC20